MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 Starting in R Server 9.1, you can also publish models as `Realtime` web services on Windows platforms.
 These `Realtime` web services offer lower latency and better load so you can get results faster and score more models in parallel.

-The improved performance boost you experience when consuming one of these `Realtime` web services is due to the fact that there is:
+The improved performance boost you experience when consuming one of these `Realtime` web services is due to the fact that:
-   + No need to create an R session when consuming these supported model types; therefore, no additional resources or time is spent spinning up an R session for each call.
+   + There is no need to create an R session when consuming these supported model types; therefore, no additional resources or time is spent spinning up an R session for each call.

-   + No need to reload a model for subsequent calls once it's loaded into memory
+   + The model is cached in memory and therefore only loaded once.

 To publish a `Realtime` R web service, you must:
   + Published to R Server for Windows or SQL Server R Services (additional platforms in future releases); the resulting web service can be consumed on any platforms